Iran launches missile attack against Israel

 Upon receiving an alert, the public is instructed to enter a protected space and remain there until further notice.

 Leaving a protected space is permitted only after receiving explicit instructions.
-The public is requested to continue acting in accordance with the Home Front Command’s guidelines.
+The public is requested to continue acting in accordance with the Home Front Command’s guideline